harness/developer-hub/docs/continuous-delivery/gitops/create-cluster-with-iam.md

    `eksctl create cluster --name management --with-oidc`

-   This command takes anywhere between 10 to 20 minutes to execute.
-It creates a management cluster, and everything it needs to function such as VPC, security groups, EC2 nodegrpup, and so on.
+   This command takes anytime between 10 to 20 minutes to execute.
+It creates a management cluster, and everything it needs to function such as VPC, security groups, EC2 nodegroup, and so on.

    The AWS authenticator packaged with Harness GitOps Agent uses the OIDC provider to acquire a token.
 Using this token, the Agent can assume the IAM role, **role/ArgoCD** that you'll create in the next step.